Campervan inverters

 This means that whenever you’re plugged into a mains hook up, your batteries will charge and your system will use shore power for any 230V appliances.
 As soon as you are no longer plugged in, your system will switch to using power from your leisure batteries via your inverter.

-What size inverter do I need for my van?
+What size inverter do I need for my camper van?

 Laptop